solomonakp/Starwars-info/README.md

 ## Features

-- ✔️ Featured Product
-- ✔️ Product List,
-- ✔️ Add to Cart
-- ✔️ Sorting
-- ✔️ Filtering
-- ✔️ Web performant
 - ✔️ API implementation
+- ✔️ A home page showing two categories of items.
+- ✔️ A category page (with pagination) to show all of its items.
+- ✔️ A details page of one item showing more detailed information.
+- ✔️ Search (for one category).
+- ✔️ One or two filtering options (for one category).
+- ✔️ Web performant.
+- ✔️ Accessibility.

 ### Customizations

-The styles are written using SASS and styled JSX, some components have custom styles written in them with Styles Jsx.
+The styles are written using SASS and SassModules.
+The local styles for each file can be found in there corresponding `[componentName].module.sass` files in the `src/styles/` directory.

-To tweak react components navigate to `/components`
+To tweak react components navigate to `src/components` directory.

-To theme component global styles navigate to `/components/useTheme.tsx`
+To theme component global styles navigate to `src/components/useTheme.tsx` directory.

-To access global bootstrap styles navigate to `/styles/main.scss`
+To access global bootstrap styles navigate to `src/styles/main.scss` directory.

 &nbsp;

 ## Deployment

 run `npm build` or `yarn build` to generate build folder.
-You can now serve the build folder on any static server. for more information visit [https://nextjs.org/docs/deployment](https://nextjs.org/docs/deployment).
+You can now serve the build folder on any static server. for more information visit [https://create-react-app.dev/docs/deployment](https://create-react-app.dev/docs/deployment).

 &nbsp;